avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 ![logging](/1resources/images/awsvpn/loggingout.PNG)

-Now if I added a default route to this ENI the EC2 instance would get internet access but have to pass through the firewall, this traffic can be viewed in the port2->port1 policy (where I could then use various firewall features to secure the traffic):
+Now if I added a default route to this ENI the EC2 instance would get internet access but have to pass through the firewall, this traffic can be viewed in the port2 -> port1 policy, where I could then use various firewall features to secure the traffic.

 ~~~
 [ec2-user@ip-10-0-100-100 ~]$ ping 8.8.8.8